This post may contain affiliate links. Please see my disclosure policy for details.

 I travelled through this part of the world as a solo female traveller and relied almost totally on public transport in each state.

 Every time I was planning a route it was like a puzzle I had to solve.

 There weren’t many travellers so I was mostly with locals who were friendly and at hand to help.
 On that point, I relied on locals 95% of the time.

-Trying to work out a transport route is a favourite past time of time.
+Trying to work out a transport route is a favourite pastime of time.

 In this guide I’ll take you through the different types of transportation in North East India, prices, routes, and the good, bad, and downright ugly of travelling there!